keyboard-ergonomics/keymacs/README.md

 ## Known problems

 * Layout has high rate of consecutive finger usage for index fingers.
-* Navigation block need more tests (all keys ←↓↑→ on one hand VS splitted ↓↑ on left and ←→ on right).
+* Navigation block need more research (all keys ←↓↑→ on one hand VS splitted ↓↑ on left and ←→ on right).

 ## Separated navigation layer